jpastuszek/httpimagestore/README.md

-# httpimagestore
+# HTTP Image Store

 HTTP API server for image thumbnailing and storage.
+It is using [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer) as image processing backend.

 ## Features

 * fully configurable image processing and storage pipeline with custom API configuration capabilities
 * thumbnailing of sourced or input image into one or more thumbnails
 * sourcing and storage of images on file system
-* sourcing and storage of images on Amazon S3
+* sourcing and storage of images on [Amazon S3](http://aws.amazon.com/s3/)
 * image output with Cache-Control header
 * S3 public or private and http:// or https:// URL list output for stored images
 * storage under custom paths including image hash, content determined extension or used URL path
-* based on Unicorn worker HTTP server with UNIX socket communication support (nginx)
+* based on [Unicorn HTTP server](http://unicorn.bogomips.org) with UNIX socket communication support

 ## Installing

-Can be installed from RubyGems with:
+HTTP Image Store is released as gem and can be installed from [RubyGems](http://rubygems.org) with:

 	gem install httpimagestore

-It is recommended to use **nginx** server in front of this application to buffer requests and responses.
+It is recommended to use [nginx](http://nginx.org) server in front of this application to buffer requests and responses.

-## Usage

-### Configuration
+## Configuration

-To start **HTTP Image Store** server you need to prepare API configuration first.
+To start HTTP Image Store server you need to prepare API configuration first.
-Configuration is written in **SDL** format.
+Configuration is written in [SDL](http://sdl4r.rubyforge.org) format.

-Main configuration elements are:
+Configuration is in general consists of:

 * thumbnailer client configuration (optional)
 * S3 client configuration (optional)
 * storage paths configuration
 * request handler (API) configuration
+  * image sourcing operations
+  * image storage operation
+  * output operations

+### Top level configuration elements

 #### thumbnailer

-Configures **HTTP Thumbnailer** client used to perform image operations.
+Configures [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer) client.
+It will be used to perform image processing operations.

 Options:
-* `url` - URL of `httpthumbnailer` service
+* `url` - URL of [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer) service

-If omitted it will use **HTTP Thumbnailer** service at http://localhost:3100.
+If omitted [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer) service at located `http://localhost:3100` will be used.

 Example: